WW1 Surrey Veteran Reserve Badge

 In Surrey, where camps such as the Tadworth military training camp, trained tens of thousands of men for the front, the Veteran Reserve offered a visible reminder of duty and sacrifice on the home front.
 Though modest in size, this badge links directly to those who had already served their country and who, even in later years, stood ready once more in Britain’s hour of need.

-Sign up to get our monthly email roundup of real metal detecting adventures, surprising finds, behind the scenes videos, and the stories buried beneath the fields and hills of Surrey.
+Sign up to get our quarterly email newsletter with surprising finds, behind the scenes videos, and the stories buried beneath the fields and hills of Surrey.
 Don’t miss the next discovery!
+View previous newsletters

 The Adventure Continues